antrea-io/antrea/ci/jenkins/README.md

   "sig-storage", "sig-auth", "sig-api-machinery", "sig-apps" and "sig-node".
 * [network policy](https://jenkins.antrea-ci.rocks/job/antrea-networkpolicy-for-pull-request/):
   community tests using sonobuoy, focusing on "Feature:NetworkPolicy".
+* jenkins jobs validator: this job only executes for PRs that include changes to [ci/jenkins/jobs](/ci/jenkins/jobs).
+It validates the syntax of the jenkins jobs' configuration.

 If you need to run the K8s community tests locally, you may use the [ci/run-k8s-e2e-tests.sh](/ci/run-k8s-e2e-tests.sh) script.
 It takes care of